Tarma: Location

+Climate

 Economy

 The most important economic activities belong to the service sector (commerce, tourism) and the public sector (public administration, health, and education).
 The secondary sector is less dominant.
 Cement production stands out for the UNACEM factory, which on the one hand is one of the most important in Peru and generates a great economic and banking movement; on the other hand it causes environmental pollution.
 Trade depends on local agricultural products, especially floriculture and herbiculture.
 Besides, there is horticulture and fruit growing in the surrounding districts.

+Transport

+By land, you can travel from Lima via the Central Highway, passing through Paso Tíclio, to Tarma.
+The bus trip takes six hours, while the car journey takes four hours.
+However, caution is required, as this area is full of sharp curves and is also used by large buses, trucks, and trailers.